-The October 2012 issue of Military History Monthly, the British military history magazine, is still available to buy.
+The October 2012 issue of Military History Monthly, the British military history magazine, brings you the history of warfare written by experts.

 In this issue we cover:

 Marking the 30th anniversary of the raising of the Mary Rose – the pride of Henry VIII’s navy – Neil Faulkner takes the opportunity to review the rise of English seapower in the early 16th century.